abbyssoul/libsolace/README.md

 this project.

 Please note that in order to maintain code quality a set of static code analysis tools is used as part of the build process.
-Thus all contributions must be verified by this tools before PR can be accepted.
+Thus all contributions must be verified by these tools before PR can be accepted.

 # Using the library
-This library needs to be installed on your system in oreder to be used.
+This library needs to be installed on your system in order to be used.
 There are a few ways this can be done:
- - You can install pre-built version via [Conan](https://conan.io/) package manager.
-(Recomended)
+ - You can install the pre-built version via [Conan](https://conan.io/) package manager.
+(Recommended)
- - You can build it from sources and install locally.
+ - You can build it from sources and install it locally.
- - You can install pre-built version via your system's package manager such as deb/apt if it is avaliable in your system's repository.
+ - You can install a pre-built version via your system's package manager such as deb/apt if it is available in your system's repository.

-## Consuming library with conan
+## Consuming library with Conan
-The library can added to your project dependecies with conan:
+The library can be added to your project dependencies with Conan:
 ```
 [requires]
 libsolace/0.1.1@abbyssoul/stable
 ```

-While the library is not avaliable in the conan-central repository - you need to use:
+While the library is not available in the Conan-central repository - you need to use:
 ```
     conan remote add <REMOTE> https://api.bintray.com/conan/abbyssoul/public-conan
 ```

-Please check the latest avliable [binary version](https://bintray.com/abbyssoul/public-conan/libsolace%3Aabbyssoul/_latestVersion).
+Please check the latest available [binary version](https://bintray.com/abbyssoul/public-conan/libsolace%3Aabbyssoul/_latestVersion).

 ## Building from sources
-The project build is managed via CMake with a Makefile provided to automate some common actions during development process.
+The project build is managed via CMake with a Makefile provided to automate some common actions during the development process.

 ### Build tool dependencies
 In order to build this project following tools must be present in the system:
-* git (to check out project and it’s external modules, see dependencies section)
+* git (to check out the project and it’s external modules, see dependencies section)
 * cmake (version 3.0 and above)
 * doxygen (for documentation generation)
-* cppcheck (static code analysis, latest version from git is used as part of the 'codecheck' build step)
+* cppcheck (static code analysis, the latest version from git is used as part of the 'codecheck' build step)
 * cpplint (for static code analysis in addition to cppcheck)
 * valgrind (for runtime code quality verification)